The Connecticut Senate Democrats are committed to ensuring that all Connecticut residents are able to obtain quality, affordable health care.

 Medicaid is a health care program for low-income and disabled individuals that is funded jointly by the federal and state governments.
 Individuals enrolled in Medicaid are eligible to receive a number of services including doctor visits, hospital care, behavioral health services and prescription medications.

 Connecticut is participating in the Medicaid expansion through HUSKY D, Connecticut’s Medicaid program for low-income adults.
-Depending on your monthly income and where you live (up to $622/month in southwestern Connecticut and up to $507/month in northern, eastern or western Connecticut), you may qualify for HUSKY D today, while individuals with incomes up to 138 percent of the federal poverty level may qualify for the Medicaid expansion beginning January 1, 2014.
 To see if you qualify for HUSKY D, visit the HUSKY website.

-The exchanges will be an insurance marketplace, where individuals and small businesses can compare and purchase health plans offered by licensed insurance companies.
-Individuals will also be able to use the exchanges to see if they are eligible for Medicaid.
+The exchanges are an insurance marketplace, where individuals and small businesses can compare and purchase health plans offered by licensed insurance companies.
+Individuals can also be able to use the exchanges to see if they are eligible for Medicaid.

 Connecticut’s health insurance exchange is called Access Health CT.
-Beginning October 1, 2013, Connecticut residents will be able to shop for insurance through the Access Health CT website, at Access Health CT storefronts in some of our major cities, or by working one-on-one with insurance brokers or Access Health CT Assisters.
-Coverage for insurance policies offered through the exchange will start on January 1, 2014.
+Connecticut residents can shop for insurance through the Access Health CT website, at Access Health CT storefronts in some of our cities, or by working one-on-one with insurance brokers or Access Health CT Assisters.

 Other features of the Affordable Care Act include:

-The Connecticut General Assembly’s Public Health Committee, Human Services Committee and Insurance Committee each play a role in developing, researching and proposing legislation related to health care and the needs of the uninsured and underinsured in our state.
+The Connecticut General Assembly’s Public Health Committee, Human Services Committee and Insurance & Real Estate Committee each play a role in developing, researching and proposing legislation related to health care and the needs of the uninsured and underinsured in our state.

 Senator Terry Gerratana, Senate Chair, Public Health Committee